15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 Source: Sharecare Community Well-Being Index, 2021: State Rankings Report

-Did you know that striving to be happy can damage your mental health?
-According to several studies, excessively valuing happiness can cause a person to feel less happy than they are.
-It can even be associated with symptoms of depression, one of the most common mental health issues in the U.S. today.
+As you might imagine, your mental health plays an exceptionally important role in determining your level of happiness.
+But did you know that striving to be happy can damage your mental health?
+According to several studies, excessively valuing happiness can cause a person to feel less happy.
+It can even be associated with symptoms of depression, one of the most common mental health issues in the US today.

-However, those who live not striving for happiness and are more accepting of their circumstances tend to be happier.
-These more natural feelings of happiness have been proven to act as a protective barrier to depressing situations or events that may normally have led to symptoms of depression.
+Those who do not strive for happiness and instead are more accepting of their circumstances tend to be happier.
+Such resultant feelings of contentedness have been shown to act as a protective barrier against depressing situations or events that might otherwise prompt symptoms of depression.

-One of the most respected surveys of the nation’s mental health is undertaken by Mental Health America (MHA), one of the U.S.’s leading community-based nonprofits dedicated to addressing the needs of those with mental illness.
+One of the most respected surveys of mental health in the US is conducted by Mental Health America (MHA), one of the nation’s leading community-based nonprofits dedicated to addressing the needs of those with mental illness.

-Using a range of specific criteria, including the prevalence of mental illness, substance use, and suicidal thoughts; the number of people with healthcare insurance and the number seeking treatment; and the presence of mental health treatment facilities in each state, the report provides a relatively accurate picture of mental health in the U.S. now.
+Using a range of criteria, including the prevalence of mental illness, substance use, and suicidal thoughts; the number of people with healthcare insurance; the number of people seeking treatment; and the presence of mental health treatment facilities in each state, the report provides a relatively accurate current picture of mental health in the US.

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile